mihirchronicles/mihirchronicles.github.io/content/bookshelf/thinking-in-systems.md

 ## II.
 Big Ideas

 - What is a system?
-    - A system is a set of things—people, cells, molecules, or whatever—interconnected in such a way that they produce their own pattern of behavior over time.
+    - A system is a set of things-people, cells, molecules, or whatever-interconnected in such a way that they produce their own pattern of behavior over time.
     - A system is an interconnected set of elements that is coherently organized in a way that achieves something.
     - A system must consist of three kinds of things: elements, interconnections, and a function or purpose.
     - A system is more than the sum of its parts.
 It may exhibit adaptive, dynamic, goal-seeking, self-preserving, and sometimes evolutionary behavior.